cssanimation/cssanimation.github.io/_posts/2019-05-12-ui-animation-react.md

 ## Demo project

 Over on Github I've prepared a little React project to get started.
+If you've ever used `Create React App`, it'll be quite familiar.
+It's a basic React app with components, around which I've added [styled-components](https://www.styled-components.com) to handle styling.

+Styled Components is a handy way of wrapping CSS styling around components in React, allowing us to use Sass-style nesting but also provides us with a way of injecting a "theme" - a set of objects containing settings or snippets of CSS we can apply throughout our apps.
+We'll use this theme approach to create some simple but useful animations we can apply to projects.

-If you want to play along you can [clone the repo](https://github.com/donovanh/react-animation-example) and run `npm install` to set up the necessary bits.
+You can [clone the repo](https://github.com/donovanh/react-animation-example) and run `npm install` to set up the necessary bits.
 Then run `npm start` to run it locally.
 You'll find it on [`localhost:3000`](http://localhost:3000) in the browser.

 If you'd like to see the finished version, check out branch `animated` - otherwise you can follow along.